x-vin/covidcures/docs/src/tcm.md

 Recommended to stock QFPD for at least 60 servings for one individual, for a twice daily dosing for a month in the presence of symptoms.

 ### Price:
-Expensive, INR 1300 - 4600 if bought from suppliers in the US
+Expensive, INR 1300 - 4600 if bought from suppliers in the US.

 ### Suggested suppliers:
    - [Qing Fei Pai Du Tang Veggie Capsules 100 Ct (INR 3727)][3]